Ramneek82810/AI-Minesweeper/README.md

 ## How It Works 🧠

--AI Exploration: The AI intelligently scans the Minesweeper grid to identify safe zones.
+- AI Exploration: The AI intelligently scans the Minesweeper grid to identify safe zones.

 -Strategic Moves: Combines logic and probability to uncover cells.